mkazemiv/super-duper-disco/README.md

 <img alt="table_editor" src="https://i.imgur.com/edpEbS6.png">
 <img alt="tables_added" src="https://i.imgur.com/SoUSzKS.png">

 6. Lastly, we need to set our site & redirect URLs.
-To do this, go to the Authentication page of your project.
+To do this, go to the Authentication page of your project:
 <img alt="auth" src="https://github.com/mkazemiv/super-duper-disco/assets/47222610/dcb289d6-f0e5-4467-90cd-32fcb190daf9">

 - Then, click the "URL Configuration" link on the menu that appears
 <img alt="url_config" src="https://github.com/mkazemiv/super-duper-disco/assets/47222610/3b98c149-6d77-4ade-ad8f-6ef861a814b7">

 - On this page you'll see an editable field labeled "Site URL".
 Edit this field to `http://localhost:5000/home`.
 This is the URL you'll be routed to after a successful login.
-- Then, in the "Redirect URLs" section located lower on the same page, click the green "Add URL" button and add `http://localhost:5000/` as a redirect URL.
+- Then, in the "Redirect URLs" section located lower on the same page, click the green "Add URL" button and add `http://localhost:5000` as a redirect URL.
 This is the URL you'll be routed to after logging out of your account.

 # Running Application
 At this point, all basic setup is complete and you are ready to run the application on your local machine.